We help bladder cancer survivors find affordable life insurance.

 Life insurers will most likely decline to offer life insurance to you unless a radical (total) cystectomy has been completed.

-Once life insurance is available, standard rates with a 50% table rating are common, and some insurance companies may add a flat extra expense of $1,000 for every $100,000 of coverage.
+Some insurance companies may add a flat extra expense of $1,000 for every $100,000 of coverage.

 The duration of the flat extra would depend on your exact medical history.